Lyapunov Analysis of Least Squares Based Direct Adaptive Control: Background: Direct Model Reference Adaptive Control

-In MRAC, desired plant behaviour is described by a reference model which is often formulated in the form of a transfer function driven by a reference signal.
+In model reference adaptive control (MRAC), desired plant behaviour is described by a reference model which is often formulated in the form of a transfer function driven by a reference signal.
 Then, a control law is developed via model matching so that the closed loop system has a transfer function equal to the reference model \cite{sun,fidan,narendrabook,goodwinbook}.
-In MRAC, the plant has to be minimum phase, i.e, all zeros have to be stable.
 Consider the SISO LTI plant